mmlobo/fse/README.md

 # Fault Slip and Separation Explorer (fse)

 This project implements a Python script designed to explore the relationships between slip and separation in faults that displace pre-existing inclined layers.
-The tool generates a cross-section and a map, and plots the fault plane as in Ragan (2009).
+The tool generates a cross section and a map, and plots the fault plane as in Ragan (2009).
 Additionally, it plots field-collected data, as presented in:

-*Tools to analyse misleading kinematic interpretations of faults offsetting inclined or folded surfaces: Applications to Asturian Basin (NW Iberian Peninsula) examples*
+*Magan, M., Poblet, J., & Bulnes, M. (2022).
+Tools to analyse misleading kinematic interpretations of faults offsetting inclined or folded surfaces: Applications to Asturian Basin (NW Iberian Peninsula) examples.
+Journal of Structural Geology, 162, 104687.*

 ## Features
-- Plots the data in the graphs proposed in the paper.
+- Plots the data on the graphs proposed in the paper.
 - Plots the fault plane as in Ragan (2009).
-- Plots a cross-section and a map.
+- Plots a cross section and a map.

 ## Functionality and Results

 ### Functionality

 1. **Data Input**: The script takes input data from field measurements.
 This includes orientation of fault and bedding planes and pitch of the net-slip.
 2. **Processing**: The script processes these data to construct the 3D geometry of the fault and bedding planes.
-It then applies the netslip vector to simulate the displacement.
+It then applies the net-slip vector to simulate the displacement.
 <img src="figures/figura-script.png"  width="600"/>

 3. **Visualization**: The script generates visualizations, including: